unique1o1/Meta-Music/README.md

 # Meta-Music
 Meta-Music is an open-source project that lets people add metadata to their Music library.

+ **Note: This branch uses audio recognition to find correct song names which were mismatched by the API provider.
+And since the audio recognition system only recognizes songs within the local database, its not ideal for real world use cases.
- **Note: This branch is not for your personal use.
-Please use the [pypi_package](https://github.com/unique1o1/Meta-Music/tree/pypi_package) branch for your use.**
+ Please refer to  [pypi_package](https://github.com/unique1o1/Meta-Music/tree/pypi_package) branch for your use.**

 # Installation from source: